DLR-RM/rlds_dataset_builder/dlr_edan_sharedcontrol/README.md

-Multiple tasks on the assistive robot edan
+Multiple tasks on the assistive robot edan, using Shared Control Templates.

 - observation :
     - image : shape=(360, 640, 3),